How Can We Help?

 - Office: 651 Jubilee Hall

-- Office Hours: Mon & Wed, 12:30p – 1:30p; Tue, 9:30a – 10:30a (click link to join via Teams); also by appt, all office hours will be held via Teams (see your Outlook Calendar for links to office hours) since it is impossible to observe social distancing rules in a small space
+- Office Hours: Mon & Wed, 10a – 1130a (click here to join via Teams); also by appt, all office hours and other meetings will be held via Teams (see your Outlook Calendar for links to office hours) since it is impossible to observe social distancing rules in a small space

 We can schedule an alternative meeting time if you are unavailable during my office hours.
 As you know, our course communications platform is Teams.
 Please DM me in Teams with some days/times when you are available, and we can schedule a video conference in Teams.

 I can be reached via any number of platforms … Slack (preferred), email, voice or video.
 As a general rule, I am available if I am online.
 You can DM me in Slack or, if you are already enrolled in one of my courses, post a question to the #1-Course Questions channel in our Slack workspace.
 I will try to reply to any communications as soon as possible but certainly no more than 24 hours after receipt.
 If you prefer a video conference (and who doesn’t?) please DM me with some convenient days/times and we’ll set it up.

 My office hours are subject to change every semester, so please check your course syllabus for my current office hours (see above).
 In the past, I have generally scheduled at least one hour a week using Teams video to accommodate those conflicting with my scheduled office hours.
 Since we are conducting all office hours and other meetings via Teams, and if you are unavailable to meet during my office hours, you can schedule an appointment for a video conference via Teams.
 I prefer video conferences because they give me more options when answering your questions.